adam-dot-py/today-i-learned/README.md

 > Today I Learned

-This is a collection of comprehensive but small write ups of small things I learn each day, to help memorise and recall.
+This is a collection of comprehensive but small write ups of things I learn each day, to help memorise and recall.
 If you are finding this resource, feel free to fork!

-## There are 130 TIL's so far! :confetti_ball:
+## There are 135 TIL's so far! :confetti_ball:

 ## Tracking